About the Workshops and Camp Sessions

-This year from Sunday, June 1, through Tuesday, June 4, we are offering five Master Classes (with instruction from Celie Fago, Marcia DeCoster, Sage Holland, Beau Anderson, Linda Darty, and Anne Mitchell), five Fundamentals in Techniques sessions, and more than 100 intensive Workshops for beginner to advanced jewelry makers.
+This year from Sunday, June 1, through Saturday, June 7, we are offering six Master Classes (with instruction from Andy Cooperman, Linda Darty, Celie Fago, Adrienne Gaskell, June Huber, and Kristen Frantzen Orr), Fundamentals in Techniques sessions, and more than 100 intensive Workshops for beginner to advanced jewelry makers.
 Master Classes, Fundamentals, and workshops vary in number of days, so please check the individual sessions.

 We’ve scheduled all of our workshops with longer hours than our general classes to give teachers more time to cover a variety of techniques or to focus on an advanced or complex technique.
 Workshops typically have fewer students in each session than our regular classes giving teachers more time to spend with each student.